Learning Planning-based Reasoning by Trajectories Collection and Process Reward Synthesizing: Conclusion

 \section{Conclusion}

 In this paper, we propose a novel idea to transform reasoning-as-planning as a learning problem to avoid the latency induced by online search.
-Inspired by MCTS, we developed a explore-and-play approach to estimate the expected value of intermediate reasoning steps.
+Inspired by MCTS, we developed a offline simulation approach to estimate the expected value of intermediate reasoning steps.
 After that, we use the collected expected value dataset to fit a process reward model and annotate the full trajectories with sequence-level rewards.
 Finally, the policy model is optimized using direct preference optimization.
-The experimental results on two logical reasoning benchmarks demonstrate the effectiveness of our proposed method.
-Meanwhile, we have also conducted auto-evaluation by \gptf~ to give assessment to the generated rationales from three different aspects.
-And the evaluation results show that our synthesised process reward can effectively improve the reasonableness and simplicity of the intermediate reasoning process.

-Towards the future work, we hope to explore the synthesised process reward estimated by weak-supervision from different aspects, instead of ground-truth outcome labels, to further alleviate the reliance on annotated training data and enable consistent self-improvement.
+The experimental results on logical and mathematical reasoning demonstrate the effectiveness of our proposed method.
+Towards the future work, we hope to explore the synthesised process reward estimated by weak-supervision from different aspects to further alleviate the reliance on human annotations and enable consistent self-improvement.